The Heaven and Earth Show: Format

 The programme had a magazine format, with guests of all backgrounds talking about various ethical, spiritual and cultural issues.
 The programme also featured phone-ins, email and text readouts.
 Commonly a celebrity guest would be interviewed about their career with a particular focus on religious belief or spirituality; some later guests included Jermaine Jackson, Al Green, Alexei Sayle and Vic Reeves.
-Heaven and Earth was notably different from traditional "God slot" (Sunday morning/afternoon) programming in that it concentrated on a wide range of beliefs rather than just Christianity – for example, features on the ethics of halal meat or "New Age" concepts of spirituality.
+The Heaven and Earth Show was notably different from traditional "God slot" (Sunday morning/afternoon) programming in that it concentrated on a wide range of beliefs rather than just Christianity – for example, features on the ethics of halal meat or "New Age" concepts of spirituality.
 It included prominent figures from the Church and Islamic, Jewish, Hindu and secular communities and would also contain reports on topical religious issues, with notable reporters including Toyah Willcox, John Walters, Ed Stourton, Myleene Klass, Kate Silverton and Kate Gerbeau.

 Occasionally there were special programmes such as that on 7 September 2003 covering three different types of beliefs: theist, New Age followers and atheists or agnostics.
 A specially commissioned poll was produced on issues raised.

 Productions

-Heaven and Earth was made by the BBC's in-house Religion and Ethics department and was broadcast live from a former news studio at the BBC in Oxford Road, Manchester.
-Later on, as part of a re-launch, the show moved to ITV's Granada Studios.
+The Heaven and Earth Show was made by the BBC's in-house Religion and Ethics department, and was broadcast live from a former news studio at the BBC in Oxford Road, Manchester.
+Later, as part of a re-launch, the show moved to ITV's Granada Studios.

 Cancellation

 The BBC announced in the spring of 2007 that they would be cancelling the show in autumn after a run of nine years and replacing it for a 12-month period with commissions made by two independent production companies.
-On 2 September 2007, Heaven & Earth had its final show; The Proclaimers and Beth Neilsen Chapman were the final musical guests.
+On 2 September 2007, The Heaven and Earth Show had its final edition; The Proclaimers and Beth Neilsen Chapman were the final musical guests.